-Every state has different laws and different regulations regarding child support and pets in their particular region of the country.
+Every state has different laws and different regulations regarding child support in their particular region of the country.
 Child support in NY is no different.
 The following are some rules and considerations that define the law of the state in its most basic form.
 No knowledge discussed here should be used in absence of legal counsel but should be used as a foundation of what to expect when entering into the child support in NY proceedings.

 When it comes to the role of stepparents in child support in NY, there are many different stipulations and considerations.
 A stepparent is not legally required to pay for any stepchild or child that is not biologically connected to them or their families, in most cases.
 The only time in which a stepparent can be required to pay any type of child support in NY is if the child is in danger of becoming a public charge.
 What this means is that if the child is going to become a ward of the state or financially reliant on the state government for support, a stepparent can be required to pay some funds in order to provide the child with the opportunity to avoid this predicament.